sakthikumar-1/diabetes-prediction-DA-and-ML-/README.md

-# Data Analytics Project – Diabetes Prediction using Machine Learning & Power BI
+# Data Analytics Project – Diabetes Prediction using Machine Learning & Data Analytics

 This project aims to **predict the likelihood of diabetes** in patients using data analytics, machine learning, and Power BI visualizations.
 It provides end-to-end insights, from data cleaning and model training to dashboard creation.